zuplo/zudoku/README.md

 </div>

-# Introduction
+## Introduction

 **Zudoku** (pronounced _"zoo-doh-koo"_) is an open-source, highly customizable API documentation framework for building quality developer experiences.

-Because building great API documentation should always be:
+Because great API documentation frameworks should always be:

 ✅ Free<br />
 ✅ OpenAPI powered<br />
+✅ Extensible<br />
+✅ Low barrier to entry<br />
-✅ Programmable
+✅ Easy to maintain

-Zudoku supports both OpenAPI and GraphQL schemas and is extended via plugins that include features like static content, authentication, monetization, or anything else you can think of.

-## 🤩 Try it
+## 🤩 Try it, right now!

 **Test Zudoku with your own API now at [zudoku.dev](https://zudoku.dev)** and see how good your documentation can look!

+## ✨ Features

+- 🚀 Generate documentation from a single or multiple [OpenAPI](https://swagger.io/specification/) schema
+- 📄 Create static [MDX pages](https://mdxjs.com/) for anything you want to document
+- 🔐 Integrate your users with authentication via OpenID or OAuth2
+- 🧪 Let users test their API calls using the Integrated Playground (includes authentication!)
+- 🌑 Dark mode (of course!)

+Zudoku is quick to implement, easy to configure and is highly composable with sensible defaults.

 ## ⚙️ Installation